Astronaut craves salsa and surf after record 11 months aloft

 She took time out for a pair of news interviews Tuesday, the 34th anniversary of the space shuttle Challenger accident that claimed all seven lives on board.

-She said she loves her work — she conducted five spacewalks and tended to science experiments — but she also misses her friends and family.
+She said she loves her work — she conducted six spacewalks and tended to science experiments — but she also misses her friends and family.

-“If they could visit here, I would continue staying for a very long time,” Koch, a first-time space flier, told the AP.
+“If they could visit here, I would continue staying for a very long time,” said Koch, a first-time space flier.
 “For their sake, I think that it’s probably time to head home.”

 Her biggest surprise is how easily and quickly she adapted both mentally and physically to weightlessness.

-Note: This story has been corrected to fix the number of spacewalks to six, not five.